 - the effect of regulatory or accounting initiatives, as well as off-balance sheet transactions, on the financial statements;

-- any significant communications between the independent audit team and the independent auditors’ national office respecting auditing or accounting issues presented by the engagement.
+- any significant communications between the independent audit team and the independent auditors’ national office respecting auditing or accounting issues presented by the engagement; and

-- The Committee shall review with the independent auditors and the internal auditors any audit problems or difficulties encountered (including any restrictions on the scope of the independent auditors’ activities or on access to requested information, and any significant disagreements with management) and management’s response.
-The Committee shall be responsible for the resolution of disagreements among the Company’s management, the independent auditors and the internal auditors regarding financial reporting.
+- The Committee shall review with the independent auditors and Internal Audit any audit problems or difficulties encountered (including any restrictions on the scope of the independent auditors’ activities or on access to requested information, and any significant disagreements with management) and management’s response.
+The Committee shall be responsible for the resolution of disagreements among the Company’s management, the independent auditors and Internal Audit regarding financial reporting.

-- Based on the review and discussions summarized in this charter, the Committee shall determine whether to recommend to the Board that the Company’s audited financial statements be included in the Company’s Annual Report on Form 10-K.
+- The Committee shall determine whether to recommend to the Board that the Company’s audited financial statements be included in the Company’s Annual Report on Form 10-K.

-- The Committee shall prepare the report of the Audit Committee, which shall contain the disclosures required by the rules of the SEC, to be included in the Company’s annual proxy statement.
+- The Committee shall prepare the report of the Audit and Finance Committee, which shall contain the disclosures required by the rules of the SEC, to be included in the Company’s proxy statement.

-- The Committee shall periodically discuss with management and the independent auditor the Company’s quarterly earnings press releases, including the use of any non-GAAP information, as well as financial information and earnings guidance provided to analysts and rating agencies or otherwise made public; such discussion may be done generally through discussion of the types of information to be disclosed and the types of presentations to be made.
+- The Committee shall discuss with management and the independent auditor the Company’s quarterly earnings press releases, including the use of any non-GAAP information, as well as financial information and earnings guidance provided to analysts and rating agencies or otherwise made public, including a discussion of the types of information to be disclosed and the types of presentations to be made.

 Oversight relating to the Company's Risk Management

-- The Committee shall discuss with management, the internal auditors and the independent auditors the Company’s policies with respect to risk assessment and risk management.
+- The Committee shall discuss with management, Internal Audit and the independent auditors the Company’s policies with respect to risk assessment and risk management.
 This discussion should cover the Company’s major financial risk exposures and the steps management has taken to monitor and control these exposures.

-- At each regularly scheduled quarterly meeting, the Committee shall discuss with management the status of information technology systems and shall review the Company’s risks relating to information technology, including review of the state of the Company’s cybersecurity, emerging cybersecurity developments and threats, and the Company’s strategy to mitigate cyber security risks; provided, that at least one such discussion and review per year shall occur at a meeting of the full Board of Directors.
+- At each regularly scheduled quarterly meeting, the Committee shall discuss with management the status of information technology systems and shall review the Company’s risks relating to information technology, including review of the state of the Company’s cyber security, emerging cyber security developments and threats, and the Company’s strategy to mitigate cyber security risks; provided, that at least one such discussion and review per year shall occur at a meeting of the full Board of Directors.